AK 47 Mayanja

-AK 47, Akay 47, Ak Fortyseven, AkayFourtyseven birth name Emmanuel Mayanja (October 29, 1990 - March 16, 2015) was a Ugandan Dancehall and Kidandali music artist, he rose to fame in 2012 with his song "Champion".
+AK 47, Akay 47, Ak Fortyseven or AkayFourtyseven (born Emmanuel Mayanja, October 29, 1990 - March 16, 2015) was a Ugandan Dancehall and Kidandali music artist, he rose to fame in 2012 with his song "Champion".
 He is said to have been one of the best dancehall musicians Uganda has ever had.
 He died on 16 March 2015 a mysterious death.

 Early life and career

 Ak 47 was born to Gerald Mayanja, who hails from Busato Mityana but lives in Seguku Kampala.
-He was a biological brother to famous Ugandan musicians Chameleone, Pallaso and Weasel of Goodlyfe Crew.
+He was a brother of Ugandan musicians Chameleone, Pallaso and Weasel of Goodlyfe Crew.

 Education Background

-AK attended Kisubi high school for his secondary education where he completed A Level from.
+AK attended Kisubi high school, where he completed his secondary education.